The Depths of Finer Things

 It was night, late.
 Sometime around midnight, or.
 Maybe later than that.
 The clouds, plum-dark and florid, were.
 Billowing gently across the sky.
 With myotis bats flying along the ridge.
 Swooping as they do.
 Back-and-forth-and-up-and-down-and-around-and-around-and.
 Hunting.
 With nighthawks and owls.
 The birds of the day, the thrashers and wrens and verdins and flickers and quails and roadrunners, were all sound asleep until morning.

 The night was quiet.
 Or.
 It was supposed to be.
 It is thought to be by those who fall asleep.
-I stayed awake to watch the lights of the city down below – the small, round lights of cars in cavalcades, the neon sign of the motel blinking on-and-off-and-on-and… the party at the saloon.
-And – because we can see for miles-and-miles from our side of the mountain – I could see the faint, soft glow of the sun hovering just-over-the-horizon as well.
+I stayed awake to watch the lights of the city down below – the small, round lights of cars in cavalcades, the neon sign of the motel blinking on-and-off-and-on-and… The party at the saloon.
+And – because we can see for miles-and-miles from our side of the mountain, I could see the faint, soft glow of the sun hovering just-over-the-horizon as well.
 Just a hint of color and light.
 Far in the distance.
-From places still living in daylight, the sun still shining and bright.
-Because: No matter the darkness overhead, the sun is never truly gone.
+From the places still living in daylight, the sun still shining and bright, because: No matter the darkness overhead, the sun is never truly gone.

 And this: That distant horizon, that faraway place where the line of the land meets the line of the sky, this is where Ima says the dead go when they die.